Mengleang30/Mengleang30/README.md

 A full-stack bookstore system with authentication, order management, payments, and admin dashboard.

 ### 🔹 **👥 Backend School Management System  (Laravel + mysql)**
-Frontend + backend API with authentication and user interaction.
+backend API with full SMIS for an university.

 ---